jsmienk/BDCSH/REPORT.md

 >For each user, the artist (s)he listen to most often.
 Expected output: (FirstName, LastName, Artist, NrofTimes listened to that artist) (Hint: you need a cascade of mappers and reducers.
 Explain why!).

+We need to find the most favourite artist of every user by combining the user's name, their history and track info.
+This requires a solution using two rounds of mapreduce.

+Combining play history and names.

 Combining play history and artists.

-Combining play history and names.

 Reducing names and artists to the most favourite artist per user.